 At the end of the year-long study, researchers found that the non-exercise group showed shrinkage in some regions of the brain.

 But the exercise/music group’s gray and white matter retained its volume—which resulted in some key cognitive benefits.
 For instance, participants in the exercise/music group had better visuospatial functioning, which helps measure depth and distance perception, spatial navigation, and movement.

 The researchers also noted that the exercise/music group had better volume in a few specific areas of the brain:

 With all of this in mind, the researchers concluded that regular exercise accompanied by music can potentially delay age-related cognitive decline, especially in older adults.

 Combining exercise with music not only helps preserve and enhance brain volume and function, it also burns off the stress chemical, cortisol—another major contributor to the loss of brain cells and mass.
-I recently wrote about how it can literally shrink your brain.

 That’s some pretty major motivation to get up and get moving!